 A prompt diagnosis and treatment of gonorrhea infection increases the chances of preserving fertility and preventing other complications, such as pelvic inflammatory disease, prostatitis, epididymitis, ectopic pregnancy, and neonatal ophthalmia.

-Gonorrhea is simple to diagnose, but a diagnosis can be missed or delayed because there are often no symptoms in the earliest, most curable ...more misdiagnosis »
+Gonorrhea is simple to diagnose, but a diagnosis can be missed or delayed because there are often no symptoms in the earliest ...more misdiagnosis »

 The following medical conditions are some of the possible

 causes of Gonorrhea.

 There are likely to be other possible causes, so ask your doctor

 about your symptoms.